Óscar de Marcos: 2010s

+2020s

 On 29 November 2020, de Marcos played his 400th match for Athletic as a substitute against Getafe, becoming the 19th player to reach that mark.
-The following 17 January, he was on target against Barcelona – seconds after Antoine Griezmann's opening goal – in a 3–2 win in the Spanish Supercup final.
-On 2 February he agreed an extension to his contract to run to the summer of 2022, with no buyout clause.
+The following 17 January, he equalised against Barcelona – seconds after Antoine Griezmann's opening goal – in a 3–2 win in the Spanish Supercup final.
+On 2 February he agreed an extension to his contract to run to the summer of 2022, with no buyout clause, doing likewise in April 2022.
+Having played over 40 times in the 2022–23 season, he signed a further year's contract in May 2023.

+On the opening matchday of 2023–24, a 2–0 loss to Real Madrid at San Mamés, de Marcos made his 500th appearance for Athletic, aged 34, becoming only the seventh player to do so.
+He was appointed captain at the end of that campaign with the departure of Muniain and, in October 2024, still the starting right-back, he passed the total of 541 matches by Txetxu Rojo (albeit with far fewer minutes overall) into third place in the rankings.

+On 22 February 2025, de Marcos announced that he would retire at the end of the season.
+The following day, in a 7–1 home victory over Real Valladolid, he overtook Muniain to become the outfield player with the most appearances (561) in the club's history, behind goalkeeper José Ángel Iribar, and finished on 573 – 472 starts – in a home fixture against Barcelona which incorporated a farewell ceremony and the passing of the captain's armband to Iñaki Williams; the '18' squad number, only worn by Bittor Alkiza, Carlos Gurpegui and de Marcos in the previous three decades, was assigned to Mikel Jauregizar.

 International career

 In November 2015, de Marcos and Nacho were called up into the Spain squad as replacements for the injured Sergio Ramos and Juanfran, ahead of friendlies against England and Belgium.
 De Marcos did not play either match, with the latter in Brussels being cancelled due to a terrorism-related lockdown.

 De Marcos also featured for the unofficial Basque Country regional team.

 Personal life

 Outside football, de Marcos is known for his humanitarian work, including non-publicised visits to see sick children in local hospitals on a weekly basis and frequent charity visits to Africa and South America, in addition to occasionally offering lifts in his car to supporters who attended training sessions at Lezama on foot.

 In 2019, he authored a short book in collaboration with Athletic Bilbao's community foundation, describing the high and low points of his first year at the club which were followed by a trip to the West African country of Togo (the book's title) which helped him put his newfound fame as a sportsman in perspective.

+He is red-green colour blind, which has occasionally caused him difficulty as a footballer required to make quick decisions based on visual information.